jazzypants1989/jessquery/README.md

 - **send(options: { url?: string, json?: boolean, event?: Event, serializer?: (elements) => void } & FetchOptions) => DomProxyCollection<T>**

   - Sends HTTP requests using each of the current elements as the body of the requests unless otherwise specified.
+  - This will **not** cache or dedupe the fetches-- you should probably be careful with this.
   - None of the options are required-- not even the URL.

   - If you do not provide a URL the method will: